smp1697/dataanalysis/README.md

 # dataanalysis
-Shreerang Here, Completed data analysis projects
+Shreerang Here, Learned Data Analysis and created some data analysis projects according to the course